Peering Through Time: Early Mesoamerican Mirrors for Grooming and Divination

 Four-petalled flower-mirror with feathered rim from Teotihuacan. ( CC BY-SA 2.0 )

 Mirrors are able to tell researchers a number of things about the various Mesoamerican cultures that made them.
-For a start, mirrors were objects that consumed a great amount of time to produce.
+One thing that is obvious is that mirrors were objects that took a long time to produce.
 One researcher, for example, has found that a single craftsman would need to take between 900 and 1300 hours to make a small mirror.

 Painted mural at Teotihuacan depicting a headdress with a centrally positioned mirror. ( CC BY-SA 2.0 )